Mutual obligation requirements

 Read more about:

 - jobactive on the Department of Employment, Skills, Small and Family Business

 You can choose to meet your mutual obligation requirements by doing an alternative activity.
 You'll need to spend at least 30 hours per fortnight on this activity.
-This could be:
+This could be any of the following:

 - suitable paid work